kubauth/kubauth-doc/docs/30-user-guide/170-ldap-connector.md

-# LDAP connector
+# LDAP Connector

-## Kubauth architecture
+## Kubauth Architecture

-If you look inside the `kubauth` pod, you will find it is currently made of 3 containers:
+If you inspect the `kubauth` pod, you will find it currently consists of 3 containers:

 ``` { .bash .copy }
 kubectl -n kubauth get pod -l app.kubernetes.io/instance=kubauth